 Then you can spend 1-3 paragraphs writing about why you want this home.
 Ideally, you can write a compelling story.
 A few ideas to consider include

-- Discuss your amazing childhood that you had growing up in a neighborhood and home filled with love and friendship.
+• Discuss your amazing childhood growing up in a neighborhood and home filled with love and friendship.

-- Show them what your future looks like if you are able to buy this home.
+• Show them what your future looks like if you can buy this home.
 You could discuss how you plan to raise your kids.
-Perhaps you plan to open a local business or you have an amazing job in that town that you love.
+Perhaps you plan to open a local business or have an amazing job in that town you love.

-Stories like these can be very compelling and can build an emotional bond with the loan officer.
-You want to invest them in your story and convince them that you are a good risk.
+Stories like these can be compelling and build an emotional bond with the loan officer.
+This may be a strategy if your financial position isn’t great.
+Perhaps using emotions with the lender will have some impact.
+You want to invest them in your story and convince them you are a good risk.
 It’s also helpful if they feel that they hold your dreams in their hands.

 If you have a strong financial position or unique financial considerations, you can add them here.
-One thing to be careful of, though, is that you can actually delay the processing of your loan.
-This can happen because they may ask you to prove your additional assets, income, or whatever else you mention.
-If your information is different from your application that could also create problems for you.
+One thing to be careful of, though, is that you can delay your loan processing.
+This can happen because they may ask you to prove your additional assets, income, or whatever else you mention if your information differs from your application, which could also create problems for you.

 There’s nothing wrong with including financial considerations, especially if there are unique issues where an explanation would help.
 That can be worthwhile and more effective than an emotional play.
 Just consider what could happen.